-Objection 1: A pet is too much of a burden to care for—it will be too much of a responsibility.
+Objection 1: A pet is too much of a burden to care for, and it will be too much of a responsibility.

 Response to objection: A guinea pig, for example, wouldn’t be too much work because we can take turns cleaning the cage and feeding it.
-They don’t need walks like a dog
+They don’t need walks, like a dog does.

 Objection 2: Pets are distracting and will make it difficult for students to focus during class.